 In this section, we will take a more detailed looked into a subset of available research systems for virtual endoscopy.
-In particular, we will examine the FreeFlight system of the University of Wake Forest78, VESA of GE Corporate Research and Development, the VICON family of systems at the University of Stony Brook (SUNY Stony Brook)45, the VIVENDI system of the University of Tübingen13, and VirEn system of the Technical University of Vienna 5.
+In particular, we will examine the FreeFlight system of the University of Wake Forest79, Endo3D of PMS, Syngo of SMS, VESA of GE Corporate Research, and Development, the VI-CON family of systems at the University of Stony Brook (SUNY Stony Brook)46, the VIVENDI system of the University of Tübingen14, and VirEn system of the Technical University of Vienna 5.
 In addition, we will also briefly discuss a few other systems that have been developed.